 - Classes are offered at convenient locations in Allegheny and Westmoreland county.

-Questions regarding program information?
-Please contact Cristie DeWitt [email protected] and include your program number in the subject line of the email.
+Questions regarding your state registered apprentice program or about RAPIDS?
+Please contact Marshall Palmer – [email protected] and include your program number in the subject line of the email.

-General questions regarding registered apprenticeship or general information for registered apprenticeship please contact the resource account at [email protected].
+General questions regarding registered apprenticeship?
+Contact the state’s resource account at [email protected].

 Pittsburgh Chapter NTMA Apprentice Training Program is a program of the Pittsburgh Chapter National Tooling & Machining Foundation, a 501(c)(3) organization.